By law, employers must pay statutory sick pay (SSP) to workers who meet the eligibility criteria.

 Fit notes

-An employer might ask their employee for a fit note before they'll pay statutory sick pay.
+An employer might ask a worker for a fit note before they'll pay statutory sick pay.

 A fit note is sometimes called a 'sick note'.
 It is a statement from a registered healthcare professional giving their medical opinion on a person's fitness for work.

-An employee must get a fit note if they've been off sick for more than 7 calendar days.
+A worker must get a fit note if they have been off sick for more than 7 calendar days.

-Employers should be understanding if there's a delay getting a fit note.
-Employees might have difficulty getting a doctor's appointment.
+An employer should be understanding if there's a delay getting a fit note.
+A worker might have difficulty getting a doctor's appointment.

 Find out more about fit notes and proof of sickness